MagKon/Dat3-FrontendExam/dat3-FrontendExam/src/Questions/Question 9/Theory.md

 ## How are controlled components different from uncontrolled components in React forms?

+A Controlled Component is one that takes its current value through props and notifies changes through callbacks like onChange.
+A parent component "controls" it by handling the callback and managing its own state and passing the new values as props to the controlled component.
+You could also call this a "dumb component".

+An Uncontrolled Component is one that stores its own state internally, and you query the DOM using a DOM-Selector to find its current value when you need it.
+This is a bit more like traditional HTML.

 ## Explain the role of the onChange event in form handling and show examples.

+The point of onChange is to continously keep sinc of an input with a value in a field.
+This is often quite useful, except when loading a large DOM, because whenever a state is changed, a rerender is triggered.
+This can cause slowdown or delay.
+To solve this, make sure the state is in a component by itself.
+This way only the component is rerendered

 # sub routing